Skip to main content

 • Number flags are helpful when assigning numeric values to feature variations, enabling more granular control over feature behavior.
 They can be used to adjust the speed or intensity of an animation or to define different levels of access or permissions within a feature.

 • JSON flags offer the most flexibility and complexity, allowing you to define custom configurations and structures for your feature variations using JSON objects.
-You might employ a JSON flag to dynamically change the layout and content of a specific section in your application based on complex business, defining more than one modification related to the same flag variation.
+You might employ a JSON flag to dynamically change the layout and content of a specific section in your application based on complex business logic, defining more than one modification related to the same flag variation.